ibm-cloud-docs/secrets-manager/vault-kv-api.md

 | `region` | The region in which the Secrets Manager instance was created. |
 | `secret_name` | The name of the key-value secret. |
 | `Vault-Token` | The authentication token that is retrieved from Vault. |
-{: caption="Table 9.
-Delete the metadata of a key-value secret request parameters" caption-side="top"}
+{: caption="Delete the metadata of a key-value secret request parameters" caption-side="top"}

 ### Example response
 {: #kv-delete-metadata-response}